Your race is nearly run: you’ve sat your first round of A-Levels and are preparing for Round II of your examinations.

 Before you apply, you should have worked out how you will finance your education.
 You may apply for financial aid: grants (money you don’t have to pay back), or student loans – either maintenance loans to pay for living expenses or tuition loans to pay for your classes.

-Naturally, you may apply for all three types of financial assistance.
+Naturally, you may apply for all three types of financial assistance, even if you are a mature student returning to school after years away.

 The Application Process